TencentBlueKing/bk-bcs/README_en.md

 [中文文档](./README.md)

+> **Important Note**: The `master` branch may be in an unstable or unavailable state during development*.
+> Please use [releases] (https://github.com/Tencent/bk-bcs/releases) instead of `master` to get stable binaries.

-BlueKing Container Service (BCS) is a container management and orchestration platform for the micro-services under the BlueKing ecosystem.
+BlueKing Container Service (BCS, same below) is a container management and orchestration platform for the micro-services under the BlueKing ecosystem.

-BlueKing Container Service provides a two-engine-driven container orchestration scheme based on native Kubernetes and mesos `bk-framework`, and users can choose to either one of them to orchestrate their own applications.
-The Kubernetes method is mainly based on Kubernetes solution.
-In addition to providing native functional support, it also provides  seamless integration between the native Kubernetes cluster and the BlueKing platform.
-Users can experience container technology with Kubernetes community edition in the BlueKing platform in a way that is indistinguishable and convenient.
-The mesos `bk-framwork` solution is a container orchestration program for BlueKing that capable of customization.
-If you need to create a highly personalized container platform for special application scenarios, the mesos `bk-framework` solution is a great choice.

-In addition to the orchestration program, the BlueKing Container Service also provides an abstract service management solution to provide services such as load balancing, service registration, service discovery, DNS, and traffic proxies.

-The open source version of the BlueKing Container Service is consistent with the BlueKing Community Edition and is updated synchronously.
-BlueKing Community Edition will have a built-in SaaS (Software As A Service) to communicate with BCS, this will provide users with interface to view container operations.
+BCS has been running stably for more than three years in Tencent.
+After more than 30 of different architectures and different scales of service verification, the largest service consists of four independent clusters with more than 500 physical servers, nearly 6000 POD, and more than 30 namespaces for isolation.

+BCS is part of the BlueKing ecosystem.
+Its overall structure is organized according to the BlueKIng PaaS system.
+This open source part is the BCS back-end, an atomic platform under the BlueKing, which mainly outputs service scheduling and service management capabilities.
+The web page of the BCS is partially presented by the BlueKing SaaS light weight application.
+The version of the SaaS can be obtained through the latest BlueKing Community Edition or Enterprise Edition; or through the [BlueKing Official Website] (https://bk.tencent.com/) to get open source information.

 ## Overview